marmelab/atomic-crm/doc/developer/supabase-configuration.md

 The script will ask you for the Supabase instance name, create the database, apply the migrations and deploy the edge functions.
 Finally, it will create a `.env.production.local` file with your remote Supabase configuration.

+However, we cannot yet automate the configuration of the required SMTP provider on your Supabase instance.
+To do that, please follow the instructions detailed in the [Email Provider Setup](#email-provider-setup) section.

 ## Alternative: Using An Existing Supabase Instance

 If you already created a project on [supabase.com](https://supabase.com/), you can configure the Atomic CRM frontend to use it.